 As you may already know, we ran into a major “open to the public” snag last spring…the requirement of 2 ADA bathrooms prior to public access.
 We managed to hold several “invitationals” to get around this for last summer.
 There is absolutely NO grant funding available for capital improvements…even ADA required improvements.
 These funds are the most difficult of all to capture.
 Alas, nobody really cares to have a loo named after them.
 The Town of Liberty Grove allocated $17,500 to GEO-DC for 2019.
 Since the beginning of the year, we have received two significant private donations totaling $15,000, as well as a number of smaller donations.
 Our current bank balance is $47,566.51.
 This figure does not include funds yet to be to be received from the Town budget or from privately pledged donations ($27,500).
 GEO-DC has met several times with the Commercial Building Inspector, asking to complete ONE bathroom and stub out the second for the time being (until we have exhibits finished and are ready for the anticipated heavier traffic).
 He has agreed to our plan which gives us some breathing room.

 Last month we hired a general contractor to coordinate all construction/rehabilitation.
 Her name is Amber Beard, an Ellison Bay native with a degree in architecture and LEED certification as well as extensive global experience in sustainable building practices.
 She is PERFECT for the job!
 When I read her BIO and listened to her oral presentation, my first question to her was, “Why in the world, with all of your experience and world-travel, are you interested in our little project?!”
 Her reply…” I wanted to come home.”
 How can anyone argue with that?
 Roger Kuhns and Nancy Goss are the Project Managers; and liaise between Amber and our Board.
 Amber has already compiled a list of recommended contractors, and drafted a “priorities” list along with some suggested modifications to our current plans.
-She is confident we will have our ADA public bathroom for our 2019 season of educational programs.

 In Early February, we held an all-day programming workshop.
 Our theory, philosophy…whatever you want to call our collective gut feelings, is that we need time to grant-write and fund raise for the exhibits we envision for the Center.
 We fully understand the delays we’ve experienced, and have decided to use 2019 as a year of programs…lectures at the Center, followed by hikes of different areas of the Escarpment.
 We will be using local escarpment trails located on properties owned by Land Trust, Nature Conservancy, Clearing, County Parks, and Liberty Grove Parks.
 We’ve selected sites that illustrate different escarpment features or impacts on environment or history, such as lake levels, geologic stratification, flora/fauna, historical limestone industry in Door County.
 Dr. Charles Shabica, one of our charter consultants from Northeastern University in Illinois, will be here to lecture and lead a hike on the Escarpment and Limnology in mid-July.